 |Destination Maternity Corp.||9.34%|

 |Destination XL Group Inc. (big and tall men’s apparel)||8.78%|

 |Sears Hometown and Outlet Stores Inc. (Sears Outlet)||7.23%|

 |DGSE Cos Inc. (Dallas Gold and Silver Exchange)||6.50%|

 |Tailored Brands Inc. (Men’s Wearhouse, Joseph A. Bank)||5.69%|

 |Clarus Corp. (formerly known as Black Diamond)||5.36%|

-Both no matter which camp they fall into, all these retailers face the same core problems.
+But no matter which source’s numbers you believe, this much is indisputable: All these retailers face the same core problems.